Reel

 Level Meters

-Tip: Aim to keep levels peaking around rows 7–9 (0 dB) for the best signal-to-noise ratio without clipping.
+Tip: Aim to keep peaks just below the clip indicator (around -3 dB) for the best signal-to-noise ratio without clipping.

 3Quick Reference